jnktsj/APPSR/README.md

     $ adapt-qc [options] <mapping_cmd> <fastq>

-`<mapping_cmd>` is a genome mapping command that you want to test.
+`<mapping_cmd>` is the genome mapping command to be tested.
-For this argument, any genome mapping commands with any read mapping software package can be used.
-Only the restrictions of this argument
+For this argument, any read mapping software package can be used.
-are:
+The requirements for this argument are:
-* Specify FASTA as the input read format in a command line
+* Specify FASTA as the input read format
-* Mark the argument for the input read file with `@in`
+* Specify the input read filename as `@in`
 * Specify SAM as the output format for the mapping results
-* Mark the argument for the output SAM file with `@out`
+* Specify the output SAM filename as `@out`
-* Pass `<mapping_cmd>` as a string object in a command for `adapt-qc`
+* Pass `<mapping_cmd>` as a string in the command for `adapt-qc`

-For example, when you want to use [Bowtie](http://bowtie-bio.sourceforge.net) as a mapping engine, the entire command line for `adapt-qc` will be written as:
+For example, when you want to use [Bowtie](http://bowtie-bio.sourceforge.net) as a mapping engine, the entire command line for `adapt-qc` will be:

     $ adapt-qc "/path_to/bowtie /path_to/genome_index -p8 -v0 -k1 -S -f @in > @out" <fastq>